 With Lucien Avramov

 Welcome to the Cisco Support Community Ask the Expert conversation.
-Get an update on Nexus 5000 and 2000 from Lucien Avramov.
-Lucien is a technical marketing engineer in the Server Access Virtualization Business Unit at Cisco, where he supports the Cisco Nexus 5000, 3000 and 2000 Series.
-He was previously a customer support engineer and Technical Leader in the Cisco Technical Assistance Center.
-He holds a bachelor's degree in general engineering and a master's degree in computer science from Ecole des Mines d'Ales as well as the following certifications: CCIE #19945 in Routing and Switching, CCDP, DCNIS, and VCP #66183.
+This is an opportunity to learn about design, configuration and troubleshooting of the Cisco Nexus 2000, 3000, 5000 Series with cisco Expert Lucien Avramov.
+Lucien Avramov is a technical marketing engineer in the Server Access Virtualization Business Unit at Cisco, where he supports the Cisco Nexus 5000, 3000 and 2000 Series.
+He has several industry certifications including CCIE #19945 in Routing and Switching, CCDP, DCNIS, and VCP #66183

 Remember to use the rating system to let Lucien know if you have received an adequate response.

 Lucien might not be able to answer each question due to the volume expected during this event.
 Remember that you can continue the conversation on the Data Center sub-community discussion forum shortly after the event.
 This event lasts through October 21, 2011.
 Visit this forum often to view responses to your questions and the questions of other community members.

 Can you suggest any drawbacks or any potentiall pitfalls in using a pair of Nexus 3064s for core routing/switching and a pair of 5596 switches for the access layer?

 Also, do you know when to expect VPC to be available on the Nexus 3064 switches?

 Thanks for your question.

 There are limitations for L3 multicast type of traffic.

 What would be the applications / usage of this type of design?